Skallaturi/hephaistos-importer/README.md

 If there is already a note with a character's name, the plugin wil update the frontmatter while leaving the rest of the note untouched.

+Frontmatter will only be updated, not replaced.
+If you have other frontmatter entries, such as `cssclasses`, those will remain unaffected by the plugin.

 ### Hyperlinks

 _Enabled in settings_.